wp-plugins/woocommerce-beans/readme.txt

 = 0.9.16 =
 - Add info for user's beans balance in user account page
-- Avoid style to be overwriten after update
+- Avoid style to be overwritten after update
 - Minor bug fix

 = 0.9.15 =